; Print

 Instructions

-2. Put the spinach into the pot and stir.
+2. Next, add the spinach into the pot and stir.
 Allow it to wilt for just about a minute.
+Sprinkle in the flour and stir for a minute.
+Turn burner down to low.
+Pour in the milk and stir well to incorporate.

-5. Add in the cream cheese and allow it to heat up.
+3. Add in the cream cheese and allow it to heat up.
 Take a wooden spoon and break it into pieces to allow the cream cheese to melt quickly.

-8. Finally, stir in the Monterey Jack and Cheddar Cheese, saving a tiny bit of it for topping.
-Stir in salt, pepper, and red pepper flakes.
-Top with remaining cheese.
+5. Top with remaining cheese.
 Bake for 10 to 12 minutes.
 If you would like a nice crispy cheesy top, broil for 3 minutes on high.
 Make sure to watch it to ensure it doesn't burn.

-9. Enjoy with warm french bread, pita bread, tortilla chips or anything this else.
+6. Enjoy with warm french bread, pita bread, tortilla chips or anything this else.
 It doesn't matter what you put this dip on, it will be delicious!

 Notes

-Tip: I like to slice french bread up when the dip is cooking in the oven.
+• Slice the french bread up when the dip is cooking in the oven.
 Once the dip is done, I turn off the oven and place the french bread in to warm it up.

 • Prep Time: 5 minutes